 Stocks are nothing more than pieces of paper — whether physical or virtual.
 They represent real money, but on their face, they’re just contracts.

 When it comes to stock futures, my principles remain the same.
 But what are stock futures?
-And how can you trade them wisely?
+And how to trade stock futures?

 What Are Stock Futures?